Stories | Families Usa Skip to Main Content

 Health Equity

 Everyone in America should have the opportunity to live their healthiest life no matter who we are, where we are from, or where we live.
-But, there are systematic and historical inequities baked into our health system; children and individuals, particularly in Black and brown communities, are not living in safe environments, do not have access to healthy foods, or their health is suffering because they can’t breathe fresh air.
-The financial incentives do not make health for all the primary focus of our health care system, particularly for Black and brown communities, immigrants, LGBTQ+ people, and other historically oppressed groups.
-This system makes people feel they don’t have power, doesn’t listen to them, and doesn’t treat everyone the same.
+Our current health care system does not make improved health for all its primary focus, particularly for Black and brown communities, immigrants, LGBTQ+ people, and other historically oppressed groups.
 Choose a story below to learn more about health equity experiences.

 Honoring the Whole Person: Kea’s Birth Experience